 Case Study · Anonymized profile

-Swiss medtech navigating the MDR-to-FDA bridge with a US procurement-ready commercial layer.
+Swiss medtech navigating the MDR-to-FDA bridge with a US procurement-fit website, offer, proof, and follow-up.

-A Swiss-headquartered medtech holding carrying German production and Austrian R&D arrived in front of US hospital procurement with a CE-marked product, an MDR file calibrated for European notified-body review, and a US-facing surface that did not survive the first FDA-aware procurement reader.
-The engagement opened in Cross-Border Build and rolled into Group Partnership.
+A Swiss-headquartered medtech holding carrying German production and Austrian R&D arrived in front of US hospital procurement with a CE-marked product, an MDR file calibrated for European notified-body evaluation, and a US website, deck, and sales material that did not survive the first FDA-aware procurement buyer.
+The engagement opened in Cross-Border Marketing Build and rolled into Global Marketing Partnership.

 The posture coming in.

 The trigger was a US hospital pilot opening through a US distributor relationship.
-The hospital procurement office wrote back asking for the 510(k) submission status, the US regulatory point-of-contact, the predicate device used in the substantial-equivalence claim, the US-side clinical-evidence summary written for an FDA reader, and a USD pricing posture.
+The hospital procurement office wrote back asking for the 510(k) submission status, the US regulatory point-of-contact, the predicate device used in the substantial-equivalence claim, the US-side clinical-evidence summary written for an FDA buyer, and a USD price presentation.
 The European MDR file, the clinical study pack, and the CE certificate were all in order.
 The US-facing layer was a translated home-market site that opened on the EU MDR story and did not name a US regulatory contact, a US predicate, or a US pricing reference.

 The rebuild stages.